cozy/cozy-stack/docs/shared-drives.md

 - pass `folder_id` to convert an existing folder into a shared drive
 - pass `name` to create a new folder under the Shared Drives root and share it

+If the target Cozy is an organization instance, the created sharing is also marked with `org_drive: true`.

 When `folder_id` is used, the folder must: